Stutii10/Project1-epic1/README.md

-# Project1-Epic6
+# Project1-Epic7

+Core features implemented in this epic:

-Job/Internship Posting (Epic 6 core)
+Job/Internship Posting

-1. Post a job/internship with required fields.
-Persist each posting to JobPostings.dat in a single line record.
+Post a job with required fields.

+Each posting is persisted to JobPostings.dat as a single-line record.

+Job Browsing

-2. Job Browsing: List all posted jobs/internships from JobPostings.dat.Display title, employer, location, salary (or NONE), poster username, and description.
+List all posted jobs/internships from JobPostings.dat.

+Display: title, employer, location, salary (or NONE), poster username, and description.

+Connections — Requests & Actions

+From profile search results: send connection requests.

-3. Connections – Requests and Actions, Send connection requests from profile search results.View pending requests addressed to the logged-in user.Accept or reject each pending request, with status persisted.
+View pending requests addressed to the logged-in user.

+Accept/Reject each pending request; status is persisted.

+My Network View

-4. My Network View: List all accepted connections for the logged-in user.
-If a profile exists for the connection, show basic profile summary.
+List all accepted connections for the logged-in user.

+If a profile exists for that connection, show a basic profile summary (name, university, major).
 To compile and run the project, use the following commands:

 ```bash